-Have you ever wondered what is the best exercises for neck pain?
+Have you ever wondered what the best exercises for neck pain are?
 There are many to choose from but a recent study in January 2012 funded by the National Institutes of Health’s center for complementary and alternative medicine and published in the Annals of Internal Medicine showed a particular neck exercise is especially helpful to help with your neck pain.
-This published study found that a simple home exercises, increasing cervical range of motion, are more effective at relieving acute and sub acute neck pain than medication such as panadol.
+This published study found that simple home exercises, increasing cervical range of motion, are more effective at relieving acute and subacute neck pain than medication such as panadol.

 Many people have Forward Head Posture (FHP) that results in muscles in the shoulder to strain and cause neck pain.
 If you read this post in our blog about Forward Head Posture (FHP), you will want to know what we can do about this condition especially the correction of your computer desk posture.
 This study uses an exercise called “cervical retraction” with some neck stretches to help correct the FHP so that your head will sit more directly above your shoulder than in front of it.
 I believe it to be one of the best exercise for neck pain because it first correct forward head posture which is the cause of most postural neck pain.
 Neck retraction exercise helps you by strengthening the weak neck muscles and help correct the imbalance between the front and back muscles in the neck.
 Dr. Bronfort, the lead author, said that this neck retraction exercise, or chicken-like maneuver of the head, in which people pull their heads back and then tilt their chins slightly downward “seemed to be especially useful.”

 Neck pain affects around 70 percent of people sometime during their lives.
 This is a common condition and can be caused by many factors such as lack of exercise, cervical degeneration, muscle imbalance, injury, accident, trauma, repetitive movement strains, poor posture habits and poor ergonomics.